DmitriiK/telegram_rag_search/README.md

 - Building of "Topic tree" from these messages, using LLM
 - Visualize topic trees from messages using graph representations.
 - Summarization of data in such topics, using LLM
+- Translation of messages from the chat to English for better dense vector embedding
 - Indexing of that data in Elastic Search
 - Search over that data using both simple search and semantic (vector embedding) search
 - RAG, - Answering of users questions, using combination of Elastic Search to retrieve potentially relevant data, feeding that to LLM (OpenAI) that should ultimately evaluate the relevance of data and provide the answer